pupil-labs/hmd-eyes/docs/Developer.md

 The Gaze Demo showcases the full stack needed for gaze estimations.
 You start in a simple scene with and after an established connection to Pupil Capture, you can see Eye Frames as a reference to adjust your HMD and use the scene to "warm up" your eyes.

-Following the instructions you can start the calibration, which will hide everything and only show the calibration targets.
+Following the instructions you can start the calibration, which will hide everything and only shows the calibration targets.
 After a successful calibration the `GazeVisualizer` starts, projecting the gaze estimate into the scene.

 ![Gaze Demo](GazeDemo.png)